-A lot has changed since Fedorowski asked the Eugene Marathon in Oregon to include a nonbinary division.
+A lot has changed since Jake Fedorowski asked organizers of the Eugene Marathon in Oregon to include a nonbinary division.
 Back in 2022, the race director was excited about the idea, but wasn’t sure how to go about it.
 Ultimately, the race didn’t change its policy that year and Fedorowski didn’t participate.
 But the story didn’t end there.
-They saw what could be possible and pushed for more.
+Fedorowski saw what could be possible and pushed for more.

 “At the time, I was seeing the progress being made at the New York City marathon with their nonbinary division, which at the time was really one of the only ones,” they said in an interview.
 “That’s what sparked this idea … there are races out there doing this.
 There’s clearly a formula.”

-Now, including nonbinary runners is the norm.
-This is a significant change from only a few years ago, when they were left to fend for themselves or just sit out of races that wouldn’t accept them as they are.
-The Eugene Marathon has a nonbinary division now, and so do the world's top-tier marathons: Boston, Tokyo, Chicago, London, Sydney, Berlin, and New York, which was the first.
-But many races still don’t allow nonbinary runners to win prize money or awards, which is a remaining hurdle.
-It’s also been a struggle to get some races to create elite nonbinary divisions, Fedorowski said.
-And the current political environment isn’t helping.
+Now, including nonbinary runners in races is the norm.
+This is a significant change from only a few years ago, when they had to sit out of races that wouldn’t accept them as they are or put themselves in awkward situations by running in gendered categories that don't fit them.
+The Eugene Marathon has a nonbinary division now and so do the world's top-tier marathons: Boston, Tokyo, Chicago, London, Sydney, Berlin and New York, which was the first.
+But many races still don’t allow nonbinary runners to win prize money or awards.
+It has also been a struggle to get some races to create elite nonbinary divisions, Fedorowski said — and the current political environment isn’t helping.

 “There’s just a lot of scary headlines, there’s a lot of really sad news out there about the state of sport and the ability for anyone to participate at any level,” they said.
 “I feel like it’s constantly an attack on trans women, on the larger queer community, on people of color.
 Access to sport is still not where it needs to be.”